Nááts'ihch'oh National Park Reserve: Park creation

-The intention to create a park reserve was announced by the federal government on April 7, 2008, with establishment to follow a negotiated impact and benefit plan between the government and the Sahtu Dene and Métis.
-The government signed a Memorandum of Understanding with the "Sahtú organizations (land corporations) established under the land claim agreement representing the Dene and Métis of the Tulita District."
-The Government contributed $500,000 to assist the land corporations and help aboriginal communities develop an impact and benefit plan.
-The area is becoming industrialized with "roads, pipelines, exploration for minerals, oil and natural gas, and development of mines and wells."
+The intention to create a park reserve was announced by the Government of Canada on April 7, 2008, with establishment to follow a negotiated impact and benefit plan between the government and the Sahtu Dene and Métis.
+The government signed a Memorandum of Understanding with the "Sahtú organizations (land corporations) established under the land claim agreement representing the Dene and Métis of the Tulita District".
+The federal government contributed CAD$500,000 to assist the land corporations and help aboriginal communities develop an impact and benefit plan.
+The area is becoming industrialized with "roads, pipelines, exploration for minerals, oil and natural gas, and development of mines and wells".
 The park will prohibit the opening of new mines, but existing claims will be respected.
 Originally, the land was meant to be used for an extension of Nahanni National Park Reserve, but the Dene and Métis people in the Sahtu Region lobbied for a plan that would make their area of land different from Nahanni, which is claimed by the Dene of the Dehcho Region.

-On February 26, 2003 the Government of Canada announced the withdrawal of approximately 7,600 km2 of land for the establishment of the park.
-The official announcement was made on April 7, 2008 by Federal Environment Minister John Baird who said, "with this historic agreement announced today, we are once again taking action to protect Canada's North for future generations."
+On February 26, 2003, the Government of Canada announced the withdrawal of approximately 7,600 km2 of land for the establishment of the park.
+The official announcement was made on April 7, 2008, by Federal Environment Minister John Baird who said, "with this historic agreement announced today, we are once again taking action to protect Canada's North for future generations."
 It was the fifth conservation related announcement made by the government within a year.